 2. Check the Box

-Ah, but what if you have an online property that doesn’t require visitors to take an action where you can use a check the box process?
+Ah, but what if you have an online property that doesn’t require visitors to take action where you can use a check the box process?
 For example, a blog.
 In theory, you can create a pop-up that prevents the visitor from accessing the site unless they “check the box” agreeing to the legal documents.
 As you’ve probably noticed, almost no sites take this step.
-The reason is most visitors will simply hit the back button and abandon the property to return to the search engines or wherever they came from.
+The reason is most visitors will hit the back button and abandon the property to return to the search engines or wherever they came from.
 Fortunately, most online properties facing this problem also face nominal legal threats since the sites tend to be informational in nature.
 Given this, most owners of properties of this type will publish a simple set of terms with the understanding visitors will not be bound by the language.